Arche Year – Training Christian Novelists

 Do you need some direction and support to make that a reality?

 We believe your voice should be heard.
-Arche Year will guide you, week by week, through the novel writing process.
+Our Arche Year course will guide you, week by week, through the novel writing process.
 With our unique program and professional support, you will accomplish your goals and be positioned for success.

 As C.S.
 Lewis famously said, “The world does not need more Christian literature.
 What it needs is more Christians writing good literature.”
 We agree.
 This course is open to all Christian writers who want to see their values embedded in their work.
 We encourage you to push the boundaries of “Christian” literature.

+Arche Year is a part-time online training program for Christian novelists.
 If you can devote 6-10 hours per week to the course and follow the course guidance, you will complete a novel manuscript you’ll be proud of in less than nine months as well as establish a professional author’s platform.

 Students of all ages, backgrounds, and experience levels are encouraged to apply.
+Click here to learn more about our recent 2021 Cohort graduates.

 Know a Writer?